 With this in mind, we have established the New Initiatives budget to enable the Town Council to respond positively to supported requests and opportunities to help protect threatened services currently delivered in Yeovil Town.

-The Policy, Resources and Finance Committee has recommended that the 2014/15 draft revenue estimates for the various Service Committees of the Council be adopted, it being noted that this would result in a 1.98% increase (equivalent to £1.86 per year or less than 4p per week per Band D property) in the Town Council’s share of the household precept.
+The Policy, Resources and Finance Committee has recommended that the revised 2015/16 draft revenue estimates for the various Service Committees of the Council be adopted, it being noted that this would result in no increase in the Town Council’s share of the household precept, which will remain at £95.57 for a Band D property – equivalent to £1.84 per week.

 Cllr Tony Lock